 For example, an officer may not know which car ran the red light and caused an intersection collision.
 Once the officer requests, obtains, and views the surveillance video from a nearby gas station, it can be apparent which driver violated the law.
 This driver caused the accident and should receive a citation.

-While it is generally the liable party that breaks traffic laws and receives a citation, this is not universally true.
-There may be some situations, especially when both parties received citations, when you can get a ticket and still recover compensation for your damages as the accident victim.
+While it is generally the responsible party that breaks traffic laws and receives a citation, this is not universally true.
+There may be some situations when, especially when both parties receive citations, you can get a ticket and still recover compensation for your damages as the accident victim.

 For example, if a drunk driver runs a red light and slams into your vehicle, but you received a citation for not having a seat belt on, the other driver is still at fault for the crash.

-Our attorney may be able to pursue damages on your behalf that include:
+A lawyer may also be able to pursue compensatory damages on your behalf that include:

 - Future medical needs because of your accident injuries